-Real music Radio is honored to have Mark Joseph as our July Artist of the Month!
+Real music Radio is honored to have Kandy Apple Redd as our September Artist of the Month!

 Other Links to check out

 1. Tell me a little about your latest release “ This Club “ and how that funky groove came to be.

 “ This Club” was written and produced by Patavian’s brother and Tonysha’s cousin Tra’zae Lewis Clinton.
 When this song was written we were at our manager/cousins house and basically we were having a writing session, and a few songs were created that night.
 “This Club” stood out because it’s fun, sexy, and definitely for the ladies!
 People have told us it reminds them of “Nasty Girl” by Vanity 6 and that was a huge compliment.
 We hope our song lives for ever!